wikimedia/operations-software-netbox-extras/README.md

 this repository.
 If you'd like to request additional reports (or changes to existing ones), please submit a Phabricator task to the [Operations Software board](https://phabricator.wikimedia.org/tag/operations-software-development/).

+# Custom Scripts #

+All customscripts are contained in `customscripts/`.

+# DNS Generator #

+The DNS generation framework is contained in `dns/`.